US Careers Hub: Jun 8, 2026

 • MAX

-These functions form the foundation of spreadsheet analysis and are among the most frequently used tools in Excel.
+These functions are the building blocks of spreadsheet analysis, and some of the most commonly used functions in Excel.

 Formatting and Presentation